Nerd Nite October 7: Fighting Ancestor Trauma and Global Warming

 Second Talk: ‘How to *Not Explain Things Effectively – Teaching Physics Through Students Doing Things’ by Brokk Toggerson

-flat earth‘The Warped Views of Flat Earthers’
+‘The Warped Views of Flat Earthers’

 The concept of a flat Earth seems to be gaining traction again.
 Besides simply thinking that we live on a flat object, what are some of the other reasons people actually believe this?
 Join Aaron Wood for an entertaining peek into the misled minds some flat Earth theorists.